 These materials must be received no later than 90 days prior to the beginning of the fall or spring semester.
 While The College of St. Scholastica does not offer an early decision program, we strive to evaluate complete international applications within 30 days of submission and advise the student of acceptance or denial.
 Once these materials have been received by the College, the standing committee on international students will review the application and recommend granting or denying admission to the College.
 Students will be notified in writing of their admission status as soon as possible after the committee review.

-After an international student has been accepted to the College, the applicant’s request for student financial aid will be reviewed.
-Applicants will be notified in writing if they are awarded one of a limited number of partial tuition grants for international students.
-Students who receive these grants are required to live on campus.
-To assure that international students have no financial difficulties when they arrive at St. Scholastica, the College requires every international student to make a minimum deposit of U.S. $500.
+After an international student has been accepted to the College, the applicants' request for student financial aid will be reviewed.
+To assure that international students have no financial difficulties when they arrive at St. Scholastica, the College requires every international student to make a deposit of US $500.
 This deposit is due within 30 days of acceptance.
-Failure to make this deposit will result in delayed processing of INS (Immigration and Naturalization Service) Form I-20A, which is required to obtain an F-1 student visa.
-Upon arrival and registration at the College, international students must make an additional deposit in their student accounts to pay for the entire first semester; payment to cover the second semester must be deposited by January 10.
-Students requiring more financial flexibility must make alternative arrangements through the International Admissions Representative.
+Failure to make this deposit will result in delayed processing of I-20, which is required to obtain a F-1 student visa.

 International Undergraduate Admissions